mvslovers/c2asm370/README.md

 ./c2asm370 -I crent370/include -I <your include> -S myprogram.c
 ```

-This produces `myprogram.s` containing HLASM assembler source ready for upload to a mainframe assembler.
+This produces `myprogram.s` containing the assembler source ready for upload to a mainframe assembler.

 ## Project Structure